GaloisInc/daedalus/formats/http/README.rst

 The test suite is run by running ``run-tests.sh``.
 The test suite works as follows:

-* Files in ``tests/inputs/`` are parsed with Daedalus using the ``HTTP_request`` entry point.
+* Files in ``tests/inputs/`` with ``_request`` in their name are parsed with Daedalus using the ``HTTP_request`` entry point.
 For each input file, the Daedalus output is compared to an expected output file in ``tests/outputs/`` by the same name as the input file.
 If a test's output differs from its expected output, it is considered a failure and the test suite runner script reports it accordingly.
 If a test results in a Daedalus error, the error is reported to the console.
 * If a file in ``tests/inputs/`` has no corresponding file in ``tests/outputs/``, the test runner script will save the Daedalus output to that path.
 Future test suite runs will then compare the